PT-2025-45119 · Django+4 · Django+4

 request.GET.dict()

-directly into QuerySet methods.
+directly to QuerySet methods.
 Implement input validation using Django Forms.
 Implement whitelisting of filter parameters.
 Explicitly map fields instead of using dictionary expansion.
-Check logs for the presence of the
+Monitor logs for usage of the

 connector